 3. Let People Know What You Stand and Will Not Stand For

 One major causes of broken relationship is lack of proper communication.
-Oftentimes, we tend to suppress our thoughts and feelings for fear of hurting our loved ones, or fear of confrontation.
-And then when we reach our limitation, we explode and start to fight back.
+Oftentimes, you tend to suppress your thoughts and feelings for fear of hurting your loved ones, or fear of confrontation.
+And then when you reach your limitation, you explode and start to fight back.

 So before things get unpleasant and messed up, learn to set your boundaries beforehand.
 Let significant people know what you stand and will not stand for.
 I’m sure with proper communications; they will understand and accept your view points.